awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.MySQL.md

 [6\.
 Turn on replication on your replica target](#AuroraMySQL.Replication.MySQL.EnableReplication)

 [7\.
 Monitor your replica](#AuroraMySQL.Replication.MySQL.Monitor)

-## Setting up replication with MySQL or another Aurora DB cluster<a name="AuroraMySQL.Replication.MySQL.SettingUp"></a>

- To set up Aurora replication with MySQL, take the following steps\.

 ### 1\.
 Turn on binary logging on the replication source<a name="AuroraMySQL.Replication.MySQL.EnableBinlog"></a>